No trip to Las Vegas is complete without hitting some buffets along the way!

 And then there’s the dessert bar.
 This was one of the more impressive dessert spreads I’ve seen at a buffet, with something for everyone.
 There was a huge crowd at the gelato bar, and for good reason.
 But I really enjoyed the chocolate covered strawberries and the beignets.

 Yes, you read that right, beignets!
-Since I didn’t get a chance to try them when I visited New Orleans, I was excited to see what all the fuss was about.
-WOW!
-They had chocolate and strawberry dipping sauces, and I was in heaven..
+Since I didn’t get a chance to try them when I visited New Orleans (and I’m still kicking myself over that fact), I was excited to see what all the fuss was about.
+WOW, these little balls of dough were to die for!
+They even had cups of chocolate and strawberry for dipping, and I was in freaking heaven..

 There’s so much food offered at this buffet, and it’s impossible to cover everything here..
 So check out this video made by a fellow food blogger, as he takes you through the buffet station by station.
 We’ll definitely have to incorporate some video into our next buffet review!